inaz2/GoSplit/README.md

   -b string
     	put SIZE bytes per output file
-  -help
+  -d	use numeric suffixes starting at 0, not alphabetic -e	do not generate empty output files with '-n' -help
     	display this help and exit
   -l int
     	put NUMBER lines/records per output file
   -n int
-    	split into N files based on size of input -version
+    	split into N files based on size of input -verbose
+    	print a diagnostic just before each output file is opened -version
     	output version information and exit